5 Easy Summery Watercolor Tutorials for Beginners 🌞

 • Paint larger or smaller than shown

 You’re welcome to follow the artist’s lead — but you may also wish to make these pieces your own.
+For example, for a summer birthday card, you may wish to lay down a wash before you start adding detailsyou can follow my beginner-friendly watercolor washes tutorial for the basics.
 Be sure to bookmark this post for creative warm-ups or quick painting sessions!

 My favorite watercolor painting tutorials are short, packed with beginner-friendly techniques, and feature beautiful-yet-simple illustrations.
 And if the artist includes helpful commentary, I’m even more grateful!